Sing Sing: Early years

 Sing Sing was the fifth prison constructed by New York state authorities.
-In 1824, the New York Legislature gave Elam Lynds, warden of Auburn Prison and a former United States Army captain, the task of constructing a new, more modern prison.
+In 1824, the New York State Legislature gave Elam Lynds, warden of Auburn Prison and a former militia captain, the task of constructing a new, more modern prison.
 Lynds spent months researching possible locations for the prison, considering Staten Island, the Bronx, and Silver Mine Farm, an area in the town of Mount Pleasant on the banks of the Hudson River.